-- 1. Make sure the Rigid tab is selected (see Figure 8.26.). - 2.
-Select all the scans by using either Ctrl or Shift, as the Scan Alignment section mentions. - 3.
+- 1. Make sure the Rigid tab is selected in the Align panel (see Figure 8.19).
+The tool will automatically select all scans.
+Clear unnecessary selections by using the Ctrl key (see Scan Alignment). - 2.
 Click Auto-alignment.
-Ideally, Artec Studio aligns all the scans and marks them using the oicon.
+Ideally, Artec Studio aligns all the scans and marks them using the ocon.
 It may, however, mark scans as registered even though the 3D surfaces failed to join properly.